 Nitin joined Watsi on April 23rd, 2013.
-Eight years ago, Nitin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Nitin's most recent donation traveled 1,900 miles to support Djounailena, an 11-year-old student from Haiti, to fund surgery prep and travel so she can receive life-changing heart surgery.
+Nine years ago, Nitin joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Nitin's most recent donation traveled 8,300 miles to support Chit Htun, a 21-year-old man from Burma, to fund surgery to place a shunt for his hydrocephalus condition.

 Meet Djounailena, an 11-year-old girl who lives with her parents and two sisters in a small city on the west coast of Haiti.
 Djounailena is currently in fifth grade and shares that she aspires to become a teacher when she grows up!
 As a result of a bout of rheumatic fever, Djounailena developed a cardiac condition called rheumatic mitral regurgitation.
 Since her rheumatic fever was not treated quickly enough, one of the four valves of her heart was severely damaged.
 This now causes her to experience weakness and shortness of breath because her heart cannot adequately pump blood throughout her body.
 Fortunately, Djounailena is scheduled to fly to the Cayman Islands where she will undergo cardiac surgery at Health City Cayman Islands on September 13th.
 Surgeons will initially attempt to repair her damaged valve; however, if they are unsuccessful, an artificial replacement valve will be implanted.
 A portion of the cost of Djounailena's treatment is being supported by Have a Heart Cayman.
 Our medical partner, Haiti Cardiac Alliance (HCA), is raising the remaining $1,500 to cover the costs of her surgery prep, which includes all labs, medication, check-up and follow-up appointments, and the passports needed for HCA’s social workers to accompany Djounailena and her family overseas.
 Djounailena's mother says, "Our family is all praying for our daughter's heart to be healthy after the surgery is finished."